-You may wonder what sort of things actually make up a great company culture.
-Whether you’re talking about a company or a country, it’s notoriously difficult to pin down just what culture is.
+You may wonder what sort of things make for a great corporate culture.
+Whether you’re talking about a company, country, or other type of organization, it’s notoriously difficult to pin down just what "culture" is.

 One useful way to think about it is all the rules – written and unwritten – about “how things are done” by a particular group of people.
 Great company cultures include the following elements:

-A clear mission and values are like the framework to the structure of your organization's culture.
-You need to know why you do what you do in order to provide your teams with direction and support.
+A clear mission and values are like the framework for the structure of your organization's culture.
+You need to know why you do what you do to provide your teams with direction and support.

-Knowing your mission and values helps you to craft teams that embody the things you stand for in their work.
+Knowing your mission and values helps you craft team members who embody the things you and your organization stand for in their work.
 It is best to lead by example and to put clear intention behind your values so they are more than just words.
 In simpler terms, act on your values.

 They Support Workplace Participation.

-Working is better when people get involved in whatever your company has going on.
-This will give your employees a sense that they belong there, rather than them sitting at their desks each day thinking that their job is just a pit stop on their way to someplace better.
+Workplace culture is better when people get involved in whatever your company has going on.
+This will give your employees a sense that they belong there, rather than just sitting at their desks each day thinking that their job is just a pit stop on their way to someplace better.